 Many assume introverts are skittish or lack self-confidence, making them less bold or capable than extraverts.
 But evidence proves otherwise.

 Susan Krauss Whitbourne, Ph.D., on Psychology Today, writes that introverts can be the best leaders of all.
 Health expert Dan Fries on Collective-Evolution.com said, “introverts do not concern themselves with what the majority is doing.
 Instead, they have a high level of creativity and constantly think of new ideas and they work hard to implement them.”

 Fries also writes, “In fact, some of the most successful performers are introverts,” and “Introverts can get along well with most people so they usually encounter little difficulty when working in a team.”

-In this case, understanding the Prophet (PBUH) is not an attempt to be like him, it is simply to know him.
+In this case, understanding the Prophet (peace be upon him) is not an attempt to be like him, it is simply to know him.

 If you are an introvert and this makes you feel more kinship with the Messenger of Allah (SWT), then that is a good thing.
 But if you are an extravert, this should not make you feel less than or unable to emulate his virtues.
 We are all capable of kindness, patience, devotion, etc.

-Saying that we should all be introverted because the Prophet (PBUH) was an introvert would be like saying we should all be male because the Prophet was a man.
+Saying that we should all be introverted because the Prophet (peace be upon him) was an introvert would be like saying we should all be male because the Prophet was a man.
 God made us diverse for a reason.

 Sophia Dembling, author of Introverts in Love: The Quiet Way to Happily Ever After, writes in Psychology Today:

 “[…] Neither personality type is “better” or “right.”
 We are yin and yang, peanut butter and jelly, fife and drum, sunset and dawn, thought and action.
 The world could not function without both types, so we needn’t squabble.
 There’s enough of everything to go around.”